r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 Futhermore, as documented in JAGS installation manual, JAGS uses libtool and libtool will not link a static library to a shared library created as "module".
 This causes trouble for some JAGS modules, such as "bugs", which link against LAPACK and BLAS.
-The Rtools43 includes static libraries for reference LAPACK and BLAS, but libtool refuses to link them (also, they don't have `.la` files).
+Rtools44 includes static libraries for reference LAPACK and BLAS, but libtool refuses to link them (also, they don't have `.la` files).